sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 Just like in a "Game of life" automata: you generate random field, give rules, and self-replicating structures appear

-So, life appeared like this: this universe appeared with lots of atoms, atoms started to connect into molecules, and it was only a matter of time that atoms connect together into self-replicating molecule-robot, this molecule later evolved into us
+So, life appeared like this: this universe appeared with lots of atoms, atoms started to connect into molecules, and it was only a matter of time that atoms connect together into self-replicating molecule-robot (some molecules were unstable and died), some such molecule later evolved into us.

-3. We don't know why universe was created, but there is an Anthropic principle (we are here because we are here, lol)
+3. We don't know why universe was created, but there is an Anthropic principle (we are here because we are here, lol, kind of)

-Thus, god is an extra variable to a function that works fine without extra variable.
+Thus, god is an extra variable to a function that works fine without extra variable. (about this later)

 ###### Why souls don't exist: